isc-projects/bind9/doc/dev/style.md

     	static char *	c	       /* Description of 'c'. */

-The following lint and lint-like comments should be used where appropriate:
+The following macros should be used where appropriate:

-    	/* ARGSUSED */
     	FALLTHROUGH;
-    	/* NOTREACHED */
-    	/* VARARGS */
+    	UNREACHABLE();

 #### Header files